icy/google-group-crawler/README.md

 you can do as below.

 1. Prepare a Bash script file that contains a definition of `__wget_hook` command.
-The first argument is to specify output filename, and the second argument is to specify the URL.
+The first argument is to specify an output filename, and the second argument is to specify an URL.
 For example, here is simple hook

         # $1: output file
         # $2: url (https://groups.google.com/forum/message/raw?msg=foobar/topicID/msgID)